Learn more about urinary incontinence: introduction

 This can also be the first step towards finding a way to effectively manage the problem.

-Your GP may also suggest you keep a diary in which you note how much fluid you drink and how often you have to urinate.
+The GP may also suggest you keep a diary in which you note how much fluid you drink and how often you have to urinate.

-Read about diagnosing urinary incontinence.
+Find out about diagnosing urinary incontinence.

 Causes of urinary incontinence